QiyaoLiu/react-procurement-management/README.md

 2. Navigate to the project directory.
 3. Install dependencies with `npm install`.
 4. Start the development server with `npm start`.

-## Usage

-Describe how to use your application.
-Provide examples if needed.

 # Getting Started with Create React App